urosevic/easy-youtube-gallery/readme.txt

 Use this plugin when you wish to quick insert gallery grid composed from custom selected YouTube videos.

-For automated latest or random videos collected from YouTube channel, favourites, liked videos or playlist check out [YouTube Channel](https://wordpress.org/plugins/youtube-channel/)
+For automated latest or random videos collected from YouTube channel, favourites, liked videos or playlist check out [My YouTube Channel](https://wordpress.org/plugins/youtube-channel/)

 = Features =